-Francis Tanglao Aguas is currently the Director of the Program of Africana Studies, and has been leading the movement for the establishment of an interdisciplinary major in Asian American Studies at William and Mary since his arrival in 2005.
+Professor Tanglao Aguas is currently the Director of the Program of Africana Studies, and has been leading the movement for the establishment of an interdisciplinary major in Asian American Studies at William and Mary since his arrival in 2005.
 He is a playwright, performer, director, producer, and teacher of theatre, film, and dance.
 He was born and raised in Pampanga, Philippines until his family left for Nigeria, West Africa where he completed his primary education.
 He graduated top of his class from the University of California, Los Angeles receiving both his B.A. in Theater, Magna Cum Laude, and his Master of Fine Arts in Dramatic Writing.
 At UCLA, he was Founding Artistic Director of Theater Underground, the university's undergraduate resident theater company.
 In 2007, The William and Mary Image Awards accorded him the Outstanding Professor Award.
 The Class of 2015 awarded him the Class of 2015 Distinguished Professorship.

 Professor Tanglao Aguas is invested in building Asian American Studies at the College of William and Mary through the Asian American Studies & Research Initiative, in close collaboration with the Asian American Student Initiative.
 He coordinates and advises the self-designed Interdisciplinary Major in Asian American Studies.
 Interested students may contact him via email or join the student movement via Facebook on Asian American Student Initiative .

 He is an affiliate of the Global Studies Majors in Asian & Middle Eastern Studies, where he is a Mellon Faculty Mentor.
 He was the first Director of the Asian Studies Initiative funded by the Freeman Foundation, which paved the way for the College’s new Asian & Middle Eastern Studies program.